 A screening site inspection (SSI) was completed in February 1991 by the NUS Corporation, an EPA contractor.
 The objective of the SSI was to characterize site contaminants and determine if a release had or may occur, and to identify possible migration pathways and potentially exposed populations.
 Concentrations of metals and organics were identified in soil, sediments and surface water samples collected on the CTS property at concentrations greater than typical background levels, and in some cases regulatory levels.
 The detected contaminants were consistent with those associated with electroplating operations.
-No site-related contamination was found in a ground water sample collected from the nearest private well, located 4,000 feet northwest of the site.
+No site-related contamination was found in a ground water sample collected from what was identified by the EPA contractor as the nearest private well, located 4,000 feet northwest of the site.
 The study recommended no further remedial action for the site (NUS 1991).
 [Subsequent environmental studies at the site indicated that the private well sample collected in 1991 was not in the direction of groundwater flow from the site.]